The Bible tells one story. Humanity growing up.

 For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin. — Hebrews 4:15 ESV

 You will fail.
 That is not a prediction — it is a certainty.
 You will choose self over mission tomorrow, and the day after, and the day after that.
-Not every time.
-But often enough that perfection is not the standard.
+Not every time, but often enough that perfection is impossible.

 But God shows his love for us in that while we were still sinners, Christ died for us. — Romans 5:8 ESV

 Read that carefully.
 Not “after we cleaned ourselves up.”
 Not “once we proved we were worthy.”
 While we were still sinners.
-The door to the mission was opened before anyone earned it — because earning it was never the point.
+The door to the mission was opened before anyone reached perfection — because perfection was never the point.

 Grace is not permission to keep failing.
-It is the assurance that the mission doesn’t reject you for having failed.
-You fell off the path.
-You can get back on.
-That option does not expire.
+It is the assurance that the mission — the team — still wants you and needs you even when you falter.
+You’ll fall off the path, and you can get back on.
+There is always an on-ramp for you just ahead.

 That is grace.
 Not the absence of accountability — Peter had to face what he did.
-But the refusal to let failure be the final word.
+But Jesus refused to let failure be the final word.

 Jesus told a story about a farmer scattering seed on different types of soil (Matthew 13:3-9).
 The seed is the same — the mission, the invitation.
 What changes is the soil — the condition of the person receiving it.